Mammut Wall Rider MIPS Review

 Our Analysis and Test Results

 MIPS Brain Protection System is a thin, mostly free-floating piece of plastic that serves as an additional, but pretty much unnoticed harness system inside the helmet.
-Basically, when your head takes a lateral blow (it doesn't do much for a straight-on shot to the top of the dome, which is probably not super common anyway), the MIPS harness allows the helmet to move on the head, deflecting a large percentage of the impact forces that would otherwise be absorbed by your head and potentially brain.
+Basically, when your head takes a lateral blow (it doesn't do much for a straight-on shot to the top of the dome), the MIPS harness allows the helmet to move on the head, deflecting a large percentage of the impact forces that would otherwise be absorbed by your head and potentially brain.
 The research cited on the MIPS website claims that it is proven effective at reducing the likelihood of brain injuries from lateral impact.
 There was no way for us to verify these claims independently, but we can say that one tester took an upside-down fall, banging his head and sustaining a concussion while wearing a different helmet, so the need for this technology in the climbing helmet market clearly exists.